Metadrop/drupal-boilerplate/docs/docs/tests.md

 4. Video edit

-It is possible recommended to cut the video beginning and end so that the empty selenium screen does not appear and only appear the text execution.
+It is recommended to cut the video beginning and end so that the empty selenium screen does not appear and only the test execution appears.